IgniteUI/indigo-design-docfx/en/components/grid-column-resizing.md

 ## Header Cell

-To indicate that a column is resizable, configure the `Column Resizing` override of the Grid Header Cell for the column in Sketch by changing the default value from **Not Resizable** to Resizable.
+To indicate that a column is resizable, configure the `Column Resizing` override of the Grid Header Cell for the column in Sketch by changing the default value from **Not Resizable** to **Resizable**.
+To do that in Figma you need to go to the layers panel and open the Grid Header Cell layer and change the property of the `Column Resizing` component from **Not Resizable** to **Resizable**.
 In Adobe XD, the `Column Resizing` layer uses the `Component States` paradigm to let you easily switch between states.
 This is what marks the column as resizable as far as code generation is concerned.

 ## Column Resizing Indicator Feature

-The Grid has a `Column Resizing Indicator` symbol under `Features` that represents a highlight border of the whole column where resizing occurs.
-Adding this symbol has only a visual effect on your design to make it more realistic, if you want to switch the Column Resizing feature, configure the Header Cells accordingly.
+The Grid has a `Column Resizing Indicator` symbol/component under `Features` that represents a highlight border of the whole column where resizing occurs.
+Adding this symbol/component has only a visual effect on your design to make it more realistic, if you want to switch the Column Resizing feature, configure the Header Cells accordingly.

 ## Additional Resources